 Can I use Edge Secure Network with a traditional VPN?

 Yes, you can use Edge Secure Network in combination with a dedicated VPN for added privacy and protection across edge traffic and other apps.
 Just be mindful of potential performance trade-offs.
-Download edge vpn mod apk alternatives, safety measures, legality, and legit VPN options for privacy and security
+Edge get vpn for free: a comprehensive guide to free vpn options, trials, and budget-friendly strategies for 2026

 Which VPNs work well with Edge?